lexkastro/easysquid/README.md

 **tpl_cachemgr**
 Template for cache manager file (cachemgr.conf).
-Default = easysquid/tpl_cachemgr.erb
+Default = easysquid/tpl\_cachemgr.erb

 **main_min_range**
-Initial position for lines in the main block.
 It's where the first fragment of configuration will be allocated.
+The first position is reserved for the main class parameters.
 Default = 0

 **main_max_range**
-The last position for inserting fragements in the main block.
+The last position for inserting fragments in the main block.
 Default = 99.

 **acl_min_range**